Eric Reeves Woodturner

 Share

-This hollow vessel has been turned from a highly figured piece of Buckeye Burl, with striking color variation.
+This vessel has been turned from a dramatic piece of Buckeye Burl [Aesculus californica].
 Buckeye and related species are native to the eastern and western United States.
-Much of it comes from California, hence the botanical name of this species, Aesculus Californica.
-The timber from California and Oregon is not particularly interesting underground, but once above ground, Buckeye burl more than makes up for this: the wood is soft, witha palette of grays, whites, blacks, and some brown and orange.
+Much of it comes from California, hence the botanical name of this species.
+The timber from California and Oregon is not particularly interesting underground, but in its burl (above ground) form, Buckeye more than makes up for this: the wood is soft, with a palette of grays, whites, blacks, and some brown and orange.
 This all comes all from the oxidizing of underground minerals the burl has absorbed.
-Thepatterns that are generated by these colors are simply spectacular, like noother burl wood in the world.
+The patterns that are generated by these colors are simply spectacular, like no other burl wood in the world.
 The variations and shapes in the figure are endlessly fascinating.